What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 \subsection{Oak, Pine, or Cedar Planks: Which models are we talking about?}

-With the exploding usage of the term LMs comes wider variation in the use cases and context around them.
-To go deeper, we must consider what writers \textit{refer} to when they include LM in a paper (i.e., what the Ship is like at a certain point and how do they [re]build the ship, and not just whether it sails.)
+With the exploding usage of the LM terms comes wider variation in the use cases and context around them.
+To go deeper, we must consider what writers \textit{refer} to when they include LM in a paper (i.e., quantify what the Ship is like and how it's being updated at a certain point, and not just whether it sails.)
 Based on all individual $N_m$ and the hierarchy of components, we obtain the exact number of the appearances of each model by matching their aliases in the text.
 Thus, we put together the collective compositions for each conference and visualize them as Sunburst charts, where the component sizes correspond to their share.
 We show a representative comparison of EMNLP 2020 and 2023 in Figure~\ref{fig:sunburst}, and display full results in Appendix~\ref{appendix:sunburst_full}.

 In 2020, the BERT model alone makes up 41\% of $N$, and 55\% with its dependents (We refer to a model and all its dependents as a \textbf{component} to distinguish a group/family of models from the root model itself.)
 Other significant components include RNN (20\%), CNN (6\%), and GPT (5\%).
 As for 2023, the GPT component (30\%) takes the lead with the advent of the notable GPT-3 models (which formed 71\% of all GPT mentions).
 BERT models are still the 2nd largest component despite a reduction to 25\%.
 The results seems to suggest a less unipolar composition; in fact, the share of the BERT component in 2020 is comparable to the top two in 2023 combined.
 We also notice the rise of more recent components, including T5 (12\%) and LLaMA (7\%), while RNN ($20\%\rightarrow2\%$) and CNN ($6\%\rightarrow1\%$) saw the most significant decreases.